 Smartphone addiction is very real, and most people are constantly checking their phones, most probably for the dopamine hit of receiving a new message / other notification.
 It’s got to the point where people are almost inseparable from their phones and feel withdrawal symptoms if they go without them.
 The cure?
 There are quite a few apps out there which try to solve this issue and QualityTime is a very good one.
 It will track how many times you unlock your phone and which apps you are using throughout the day.
 Be prepared to be shocked at how many times per day you unlock your phone!

 Pro Tip: When working always keep your phone out of sight to avoid the temptation of using it.

 The idea behind Chains.cc and similar apps is that in order to start a new habit it takes a number of days and each day you can record your progress with this.
 The more days that you complete your goal/task the longer the chain becomes and it also changes in appearance.
 It’s quite a powerful motivation tool and you can even make your chains public to compete with other people.
 So if you want to start meditating daily you can create a chain for it and check it off if each day you succeed with your new habit.

 Sign Up: here

 This is quite a new service, which you can listen to with the idea of helping you focus.
-I was a bit skeptical but it really seems to work for me and a few others.
-You can listen to some tracks for free and their is a paid service to unlock more.
+I was a bit sceptical but it really seems to work for me and a few others.
+You can listen to some tracks for free and there is a paid service to unlock more.

 Sign Up: here